bctnry/flowmark/docs/manual.md

 + A single character that is not a part of any special construct (either by themselves being not a part of any special construct or by escaping with at-sign `@`);
 + A function call, both active and neutral;
++ A quoted string;
 + A whitespace escape sequence;
 + A freeform macro name (explained later);

-The concept of piece in Flowmark is quite important; we'll see this very soon.
+The concept of piece in Flowmark is quite important; we'll see this in the next section about forward-reading.

 ### Forward-reading